 That doesn’t mean that you can’t benefit from a pre-race rubdown in the seven to two-day window prior to an event, but the pressure will vary.

 If you have a massage within 48 hours of your event, then you risk going into it feeling sore.
 After your event, you can have a massage anything from a few hours post to 48 hours to speed up your muscle recovery.

 We can use different massage techniques throughout your season, for example, you could have one style in your season recovery stage, and another in the middle of your training programme to improve your performance.

 How should I prepare for my massage?

-If you can come on an empty stomach it will be better.
-Not only will you be lying face down during your massage which can be uncomfortable in itself, but also because a massage will slow down your system, including your digestive system, so eating a heavy meal will be uncomfortable.
+If you can come on an empty stomach, it will be better.
+Not only will you be lying face down during your massage, which can be uncomfortable, but also because a massage will slow down your system, including your digestive system, so eating a heavy meal will be uncomfortable.

-Also, it’s not recommended to have deep tissue therapy work and then head off to the gym after.
+Also, it’s not recommended to have deep tissue therapy work and then head off to the gym.
 Let your muscles relax until at least the next day.
 So schedule your massage when that works out for you.

 How long should I book?